-Since 2006, he has been designing and delivering visual arts projects throughout Pembrokeshire and most recently has focussed on the development of Confluence, an experimental arts and regeneration initiative in Haverfordwest, supported by the Arts Council of Wales, through the Ideas: People: Places programme.
+Guy has a particular interest in the arts and community regeneration, explored most recently through the development of Confluence a 3-year arts and regeneration partnership in Haverfordwest, supported by the Arts Council of Wales through the Ideas People Places programme.

 Other projects include: The Wren’s Feast an experimental food and performance piece for The Centre for Performance Research in Aberystwyth; Mythical, Wild and Human for the Cultural Olympiad; Moving stories – a four year arts and digital media programme and The Big Picture Llanelly House – an 18 month project exploring identity and portraiture.